FarmRadioHangar/uliza-answers-connector/README.md

 ./setup.sh
 ```

-This script will ask you for the API keys and write them to the `.env` file.
+Enter the Zammad and Viamo API keys, as well as the Auth0 client credentials for this application, which can be obtained from [here](https://manage.auth0.com/#/clients/53nPL7h7V9KvqDqxodgokY345fC4rnop/settings).
+The script will write this information to the `.env` file.
 Answer <kbd>y</kbd> to install the Node dependencies.

 Next, run `npm start` (or `yarn start`) to launch the server.